matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 2) How Does Kubernetes Manage the Pod Identity in a StatefulSet?
 Answer: In a StatefulSet, each pod gets a unique, ordinal index and a stable network identity based on this index.
-The names of the pods are consistent and follow the pattern: '[statefulset name]-[ordinal index].'
+The names of the pods are consistent and follow the pattern: 'STATEFUL-NAME ORDINAL-INDEX'.
 This identity persists even if the pod gets rescheduled onto another node.

 3) Explain How StatefulSets Handle Scaling and Updates.